back to top

 JKTPO has provided various market connects to exporters through BSM, capacity building workshops, trade fairs and exhibitions besides finalization of ODOP products, district export plans under district as export hub.

-The Export Preparedness Index is a data-driven endeavor to identify the fundamental areas critical for sub national export promotion.
+The Export Preparedness Index is a data-driven endeavor to identify the fundamental areas critical for sub export promotion.
 The EPI ranks states and UTs on 4 main pillars including policy, business ecosystem, export ecosystem and export performance besides 11 sub-pillars including export promotion policy, institutional framework, business environment, infrastructure, transport connectivity, access to finance, export infrastructure, trade support, R&D infrastructure, export diversification and growth orientation.
 The EPI's primary goal is to instill competition among all Indian states (‘Coastal', ‘Landlocked', ‘Himalayan' and ‘UTs/City-States') to bring about favourable export-promotion policies, ease the regulatory framework to prompt sub national export promotion, create the necessary infrastructure for exports and assist in identifying strategic recommendations for improving export competitiveness.
 It promotes competitive federalism and a fair contest among States/UTs.

-Also, EPI 2021 brings out three major challenges to 's export promotion.
+Also, EPI 2021 brings out three major challenges to India's export promotion.
 These are intra and inter regional differences in export infrastructure; weak trade support and growth orientation across states and lack of R&D infrastructure to promote complex and unique exports.

 The index was released by NITI Aayog Vice Chairman, Dr Rajiv Kumar, in presence of NITI Aayog CEO Amitabh Kant, Secretary, Department of Commerce, BVR Subrahmanyam and other dignitaries.